Earth Day gives all of us the opportunity to focus on conservation and look for ways to green our routines and protect our wonderful, special planet.

 Planting a garden is an excellent way to do something kind for the Earth, your community and yourself.
 People who garden are more likely to get enough fruits and veggies in their diets, and to get enough physical activity.

 - To fulfill our vision of creating a thriving network of local growers, Farmers Park offers individual garden plots in our community gardens, where members can grow their own organic vegetable garden.
 Urban gardening encourages wise stewardship of our land, integrates more growers into our local food system and fosters a sustainable way of life among our neighbors.

 - Patio and kitchen planting options provide additional ways for Farmers Park residents and businesses to get into the growing spirit.

-If you need a little inspiration for the spring planting season, or you want to cultivate a green thumb of your very own, we invite you to join Farmers Market of the Ozarks for Gardening 101, part of FMO’s annual Earth Day Celebration.
+If you need a little inspiration for the spring planting season, or you want to cultivate a green thumb of your very own, we invite you to join Farmers Market of the Ozarks for their Spring Gardening Workshop series, part of FMO’s annual Earth Day Celebration.